Dallas Center Air Force Station: History

 Dallas Center Air Force Station was established as part of the planned deployment by Air Defense Command of forty-four Mobile radar stations across the United States to support the permanent Radar network established during the Cold War for air defense of the United States.
 This deployment had been projected to be operational by mid-1952.

-The site consisted of a total of 38.92 acres fee by purchase and condemnation and no-area license by donation made between March 1954 and November 1956.
-Funding, constant site changes, construction, and equipment delivery delayed deployment.
-Improvements at the site consisted of: Radar station; traffic check house; power building; mess hall; administration building; two supply buildings; 65-man airmen's barracks; base auto shop; water storage and pump house; above and underground storage tanks; sanitary sewer system; streets, drives, sidewalks, and parking areas.
+The site consisted of 38.92 acres fee by purchase and condemnation and no-area license by donation made between March 1954 and November 1956: funding, constant site changes, construction, and equipment delivery delayed deployment.
+Improvements at the site consisted of a radar station; traffic check house, power building, mess hall, administration building; two supply buildings; 65-man airmen's barracks; base auto shop; water storage and pump house; above and underground storage tanks; sanitary sewer system; streets, drives, sidewalks, and parking areas.

-Operational status was achieved in 1956 after the 650th Aircraft Control and Warning Squadron was moved to Dallas Center on 1 July 1955 with an AN/TPS-1D radar that had been moved in from Fort Snelling, Minnesota, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
+Operational status was achieved in 1956 after the 650th Aircraft Control and Warning Squadron was moved to Dallas Center on 1 July 1955 with an AN/TPS-1D radar that had been moved in from Fort Snelling, Minnesota.
+Initially, the station was a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
-The construction of the buildings were almost all wood or sheetrock.
+The construction of the buildings was almost all wood or sheetrock.

-Budget cuts forced Dallas Center AFS to cease operations in mid-1957 and the tending 650th AC&W Squadron was inactivated shortly thereafter.
-The site was then converted to an unmanned AN/FPS-18 gap-filler radar annex (P-71C) for Omaha AFS, Nebraska.
+Budget cuts forced Dallas Center AFS to cease operations in mid-1957, and the tending 650th AC&W Squadron was inactivated shortly after that.
+The site was then converted to an unstaffed AN/FPS-18 gap-filler radar annex (P-71C) for Omaha AFS, Nebraska.
 It was finally inactivated in December 1957.
-GSA reported excess 38.23 acres fee on October 30, 1959, and then quitclaimed it to a private party on March 7, 1961, reserving road and utility line easement to the 3.15 acres.
-Relatives of the private party still own the 38.92 acres, which include the site and access, on which the manned radar station was located.
+GSA reported an excess 38.23 acres fee on October 30, 1959, and then quitclaimed it to a private party on March 7, 1961, reserving road and utility line easement to the 3.15 acres.
+Relatives of the private party still own the 38.92 acres, which include the site and access on which the staffed radar station was located.

-Both buildings and radar tower are still extant, the site now being used for Greenhouses for truck crops and as an auto junkyard.
-In 1988, the owners stated only two structures remain and all the above ground storage tanks have been removed.
+Both buildings and the radar tower are still extant.
+The site is now being used for Greenhouses for truck crops and as an auto junkyard.
+In 1988, the owners stated that only two structures remain and that all the above-ground storage tanks have been removed.